Not too long ago I was the leader of a finance team in a large organisation.

 Repeat steps 1 to 4 till you find your needle in the haystack.

-Following our workshops/events and speaking to over 1,000 finance professionals and accountants, financial modeling is still a significant skills gap.
+Following our workshops/events and speaking to over 1,000 finance professionals and accountants, financial modelling is still a significant skills gap.

 But fortunately my 5 steps above can be shortened even further using AI embedded hiring technologies, like Vervoe, which Model Citizn has since used to find the single diamond amongst a pile of rocks.